thma/LtuPatternFactory/README.md

 *Design patterns reflect abstract algebraic structures.*

-As another example take the [Map-Reduce](#map-reduce) pattern: we demonstrated that the question whether a problem can be solved by a map-reduce approach boils down to the algebraic question whether the data structure used to hold the intermediary results of the `map` operation forms a *commutative monoid* under the `reduce` operation.
+As another example take the [Map-Reduce](#map-reduce) pattern: we demonstrated that the question whether a problem can be solved by a map-reduce approach boils down to the algebraic question whether the data structure used to hold the intermediary results of the `map` operation forms a *monoid* under the `reduce` operation.

 Rooting design patterns in abstract algebra brings a higher level of confidence to software design as we can move from 'hand waving' &ndash; painting UML diagrams, writing prose, building prototypes, etc. &ndash; to mathematical reasoning.